 - Ted Hayes – Activist for the homeless

 - Dr. T. R. M. Howard – Leader in the Civil Rights Movement

 Posted by andyboy at 10/01/2017 05:05:00 AM

-It was made crystal clear to me, during the presidential nominee debates, that my view of the party was substantially warranted.
+It was made crystal clear to me, during the presidential nomination debates, that my view of the party was substantially warranted.
 Club members did their best to gang up on the outsider Trump, a man who had his own golf courses, his own country clubs, and most troubling to them, his own money.
 He didn’t need them.

 So after all this, we see a government, led completely by Republicans, which in terms of accomplishment, if not style, is virtually no different from the eight abysmal years of Obama.
 This tells me one thing very clearly.
-We cannot expect any move to conservatism – or as I would prefer – traditionalism, from this government or any of its “fake” members.
+We cannot expect any move to conservatism – or as I would prefer – traditionalism, from this Congress or any of its “fake” members.

 It all changed in the 1960s when the nation, made soft by a young, spoiled generation, ridden with guilt and self-loathing, demonstrated its brains out in order to change things from good to no good.
-They set out to “bring it all down.”
+They set out to “bring it all down, baby.”
 To corrupt it from the inside out.
 And so they did.
 And so here we are.